robert/PokerAI/README.md

 See `example.rb` for an example of running a match.

 Coming maybe: full gem-ification, improvements to the AI definition API.
 Maybe even a DSL for simple/common operations.

+Extracted from a super-ambitious weekend project to build a UI for pokerbot battling - https://github.com/pitchinvasion/poker